Ferlab-Ste-Justine/terraform-libvirt-minio-server/README.md

 Terraform libvirt module to provision a node in a distributed minio cluster with tls, optional server side encryption integration (to encrypt data at rest), optional remote automation for cluster-wide minio binary upgrades using [ferio](https://github.com/Ferlab-Ste-Justine/ferio) and [etcd](https://github.com/Ferlab-Ste-Justine/terraform-etcd-ferio-configuration).

-For server side encryption integration, the currently supported topology is that each minio server has a kes proxy (that it talks to via encrypted localhost traffic on 127.0.0.1... to protect the data in the event that component other than minio is compromised on any server) that it uses to communicate with an Hashicorp Vault instance.
+For server side encryption integration, the currently supported topology is that each minio server has a kes proxy (that it talks to via encrypted localhost traffic on 127.0.0.1... to protect the data in the event that a component other than minio is compromised on any server) that it uses to communicate with an Hashicorp Vault instance.

+The module also supports multi-tenancy as described in the following documentation: https://github.com/minio/minio/tree/master/docs/multi-tenancy#distributed-deployment

+Note that because tenants as described in the above documentation are essentially disjoint minio clusters sharing the same vms and disks on different paths and ports, we would recommend to run a small number of tenants using this method and plan for vm sizing and disk capacity accordingly.

 # Usage